Sort of a holiday

 There is even speculation that Cook was not the first European to see Hawaiian shores.
 There is some evidence that the Spanish, perhaps with Portuguese navigators, knew about the islands.
 A map taken off a Spanish Galleon captured by the British in 1742 — Cook arrived in 1776 — showed a group of islands in the Pacific at the same latitude as the Hawaiian Islands, although the longitude is off by 10 degrees.

-Whatever today is called and honors whatever “discovery,” it is not an official state holiday.
-For most Mauians, it’s just another day.
-It is, though, a good day to remember just how big a leap of faith it was for the Polynesians and the other peoples of the world to set off for distant shores.
+Whatever the day is called and whatever “discovery” it honors, it was not an official state holiday.
+For most Mauians, it was just another day.
+It is, though, a good time to remember just how big a leap of faith it was for the Polynesians and the other peoples of the world to set off for distant shores.

 * Editorials reflect the opinion of the publisher.